-Prior to receiving accommodations, students MUST comply with the following procedures:
+Prior to receiving accommodations, students must comply with the following procedures

 - Meet with professors in a private location away from other students (to protect the student’s right to privacy) to discuss accommodations.

-- Obtain professors’ signatures on the forms.
+- Obtain professors’ signatures on all forms.